Homemade Natural Psoriasis Shampoo

 - Use a mixture of about 1 tablespoon of baking soda to 1 cup of water.

 - Mix well until the baking soda is dissolved or suspended in the water and apply to scalp.

 - Let the mixture sit for a few minutes and rinse thoroughly.

 There are two products I always wonder about how they make any money.
-Salt—The last box of kosher salt I bought cost $1.69 and lasted for 8 months.
+The first is salt—the last box of kosher salt I bought cost $1.69 and lasted for 8 months.
 The other is baking soda.
-It too is inexpensive, and seems to sit in the cabinet forever.
+It too is inexpensive, and it seems to sit in the cabinet forever.
 Fortunately baking soda has a million uses.
 The more you know what it can do, besides help an occasional batch of cookies rise, the more you will discover the magic of having it on hand.
-For now we will focus on it's amazing power to relieve itching.
+For now we will focus on its amazing power to relieve itching.

 - Simply dissolve the baking soda in water and apply with a rag soaked in this mixture, pour over affected area or soak in the mixture.

 You can make yourself a bath with baking soda to soak in if you have lots of lesions.

 Apple Cider Vinegar